Legal Tender Banknotes Currently in Circulation from the previous series

-As at Tuesday 7th June, 2011, the Central Bank of Seychelles has issued new 50, 100 and 500 Seychelles rupee banknotes with upgraded design, colour and security features.
-The current 50,100 and 500 rupee banknotes are gradually being withdrawn from circulation but still remain legal tender banknotes and should continue to be used alongside the new upgraded 50, 100 and 500 rupee banknotes.
+On Tuesday 7th June, 2011, the Central Bank of Seychelles issued upgraded 50, 100 and 500 Seychelles rupee banknotes with upgraded design, colour and security features.
+The previous 50,100 and 500 rupee banknotes still in circulation at the time were gradually withdrawn from circulation but still remain legal tender banknotes and can continue to be used alongside the upgraded 50, 100 and 500 rupee banknotes.

 'Seychelles 2011 Banknote Series of 500, 100 and 50 Rupees' - Poster and Leaflet for Security Features

-The older series of notes currently in circulation incorporates the following security features:
+The older series of banknotes currently in circulation incorporates the following security features:

-The designs incorporate a ' windowed' cleartext security thread, when held up against the light, the thread will show as a continuous line, and the text reading 'CBS' will become clearly visible.
+The design incorporates a ' windowed' cleartext security thread, when held up against the light, the thread will show as a continuous line, and the text reading 'CBS' will become clearly visible.

 Specially developed metallic fluorescent ink was incorporated in the design.

-The notes contain a pattern designed to distort and visualise should any attempt be made to colour copy or scan the bank note.
+The banknotes contain a pattern designed to distort and visualise should any attempt be made to colour copy or scan the banknotes.

-The R500, R100 and R50 notes feature an additional distinct sailfish with a gold and silver foil on the dorsal fin.
+The R500, R100 and R50 banknotes feature an additional distinct sailfish with a gold foil (on the 500 and 100) and silver foil (on the 50) on the dorsal fin.

 Next Page =>